Swing Parade of 1946: Reception

 Swing Parade of 1946 received very good to excellent reviews.
 Showmen's Trade Review called it "a top-flight musical worthy of a topspot in most situations...
 Credit for this unusually good musical goes to Harry A. Romm and Lindsley Parsons, co-producers."
 Trade publisher Pete Harrison classed it "an agreeable combination of music, comedy, and romance, good enough to top a double bill in small-town and neighborhood houses.".
 Columnist Thalia Bell covered the preview: "Here's a musical that wisely concentrates on music, and the result is one of the best bundles of entertainment to come from Monogram to date...
 Previewed at the Alexander theatre, Glendale, whose audience was delighted with the offering."

 Character comedian Edward Brophy, who had appeared with the Stooges in 1934, was reunited with the team here, playing their short-tempered supervisor.
 Brophy turned in a fine performance but was angered by the finished product, as reported by Independent Exhibitors Film Bulletin: "Edward S. Brophy (who sued Monogram because he didn't receive star billing in this) is completely overshadowed by the Three Stooges, whose slapstick antics are good for many laughs, and by Windy Cook, whose plane and motorcycle imitations will keep naborhood [sic] patrons in stitches."

 The Swing Parade of 1946 title was inspired by other studios' annual musical revues ("The Big Broadcast of...", "The Broadway Melody of...", "The Hit Parade of..."), but there was no Swing Parade of 1947.
 By that time, producer Lindsley Parsons had been reassigned from the Gale Storm series to the new Bowery Boys series, and Monogram had established a deluxe division, Allied Artists Productions, dedicated to higher-budgeted pictures that would not be associated with the Monogram brand name.
 The studio later retitled Swing Parade of 1946, masking the last two words on the screen.
 On most prints circulating today, the title reads Swing Parade.

-Alternate version

-In 2009, the film was lampooned by Rifftrax.